-The SBA and lender will accept an offer in compromise if it is deemed fair and sustainable, meaning you have the financial ability to repay the sum within a reasonable time frame.
+The SBA and lender will accept an offer in compromise if it’s deemed fair and you have the financial ability to repay the sum within a reasonable time frame.

 Your lender and the SBA will make this determination after conducting a thorough review of your finances, including: